Let’s face it. Marketing online services can be exhausting for certain personality types.

 Bottom line, somewhere online, your ideal client is typing something into a Google search that you can help them with.
 Will they find you?

 You can make that your goal when marketing your online services.
-Or you can keep feeling exhausted and overwhelmed trying to push yourself to stay consistent on social media.
+Or you can keep feeling exhausted and overwhelmed trying to push yourself to stay consistent on social media, like many of us have (until we had enough).

 There’s no wrong choice.
 And it doesn’t have to be either/or if you don’t want to quit social media altogether.